Zhima-Mochi/Mysql-Playground-Image/README.md

 docker exec -it mysql-8-playground
 ```
 ## Update database
-When this repo has some new created table and data, you can use following command:
+When this repo has something new, you can use following command to update your database (the tables might be truncated):

 ```sh
 docker exec -i mysql-8-playground sh -c 'exec mysql playground' < ./initdb.d/1_schema.sql